-Prior to joining RMI, I have spent the majority of professional career at McKinsey & Company, where I have launched and built up the Sustainability Practice together with a small core leadership team, through entrepreneurial leadership and by spearheading new methodologies and developing expertise.
-My expertise has been built together with clients, applied to specific industrial facilities.
-The primary focus of my work has been on energy intensive industry, metal processing and mining in particular.
+Prior to joining RMI, Thomas spent the majority of his professional career at McKinsey & Company, where he launched and built up the Sustainability Practice together with a small core leadership team, through entrepreneurial leadership and by spearheading new methodologies and developing expertise.
+His expertise has been built together with clients, applied to specific industrial facilities.
+The primary focus of his work has been on energy intensive industry, metal processing and mining in particular.

 Examples of relevant projects: